- Home

 Drinking more water

-Not only is water carbohydrate and calorie-free, but staying hydrated is also important for helping your body to get rid of excess glucose through urine.
+Staying hydrated is important for helping your body get rid of excess glucose through urine.
 The NHS recommends drinking six to eight cups of fluid a day, with water being a top choice.

-If you’re struggling to get your water intake up, you could consider investing in a water bottle with time markings as a reminder to drink throughout the day.
+If you’re struggling to up your water intake, you could consider investing in a water bottle with time markings as a reminder to drink throughout the day.

-Our articles, 11 tips for staying hydrated and 9 healthy and hydrating alternatives to water, also have more ideas.
+Our articles, 10 tips for staying hydrated and 9 healthy and hydrating alternatives to water, have more ideas.

 Following a low-carb diet